zzyou/techtonica-quotes/README.md

 <h3>About: </h3>

-‘Wall of Wisdom’ is a website that provides technical and motivational advice for coders looking for guidance or a quick ‘pick me up’.
+"Wall of Wisdom" is a website that provides technical and motivational advice for coders looking for guidance or a quick "pick me up".

 <h3>1)Functions:</h3>

-*Ability to post ‘quotes’/advice from contributors.
+* Ability to post quotes/advice from contributors.
-*Ability to navigate different sections of website.
+* Ability to navigate different sections of website.
-*Ability to navigate back to ‘top of page’/homescreen using the home button.
+* Ability to navigate back to "top of page"/homescreen using the home button.
-*Ability to ‘like’ quotes/advice.
+* Ability to "like" quotes/advice.

 <h3>2)Navigation Bar:</h3>

-* Page title should be a clickable link and allow users to be redirected back to ‘top of page’.
+* Page title should be a clickable link and allow users to be redirected back to "top of page".
-* Page Title: ‘Wall of Wisdom’.
+* Page Title: "Wall of Wisdom".

 * Hamburger menu: dropdown menu (for mobile phone) that allows users to navigate different sections of the page.
 * Hover effect that enlarges text when each section in nav bar is hovered over.